 We will now explain each leg of the end to end journey shown in the diagram above.

 In addition, you will have an In Home Display which is powered though the mains and communicates with the meters through the same communications hub.
-Additionally in the future more gadgets could use the communications hub, provided they have the right security credentials.
+In the future more gadgets could use the communications hub, provided they have the right security credentials.

 Data and Communications Company (DCC)

 To minimise costs for the long term use of SMETS2 meters the DCC went out to tender for the communications network having split the country into regions for this purpose.
 So depending on where you are you could have one of two companies communicating with your meter, Arqiva Limited in the north and Telefónica (better known to us as O2) in the central and southern regions.